tylerdave/reqcli/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7, 3.3, and 3.4, and for PyPy.
-Check https://travis-ci.org/tylerdave/reqcli/pull_requests
+3. The pull request should work for Python 2.7, 3.3, 3.4, 3.5 and for PyPy.
+Check
+   https://travis-ci.org/tylerdave/reqcli/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+   to make sure that the tests pass for all supported Python versions.

 Tips
 ----